chou8395-XOMYwl/Team-Prof-Gen/README.md

 # Team Profile Generator

-Utlized jest to pass four tests for Employee, Engineer, Intern, and Manager.
+Utlized jest to pass four unit tests for Employee, Engineer, Intern, and Manager.

+Utilized inquirer package.

 Uses validation to ensure that user input provided is in the proper expected format.

+Uses command line inputs to generate html page for a team profile.

 Application has four classes: Employee, Engineer, Intern, and Manager.